shadows911/baruf/content/p/names.md

 We're going to look at three different theories of names, which each provide a different answer to the question, "what is the meaning of 'Harry Potter'?"
-The first theory is **Descriptivism,** the second is **Millianism,** and the third is **Nominal Descriptivism.** I think Nominal Descriptivism is the correct theory, and I'll explain why, but there are many philosophers who disagree.
+The first theory is **Descriptivism**, the second is **Millianism**, and the third is **Nominal Descriptivism**.
+I think Nominal Descriptivism is the correct theory, and I'll explain why, but keep in mind that there are many philosophers who disagree.

 ## Descriptivism

-As its name suggests, Descriptivism claims that the meaning of a name *describes* the person or object designated by that name.
-According to this theory, names such as "Harry Potter" are a lot like general terms like "squib" and "thestral."
+As its name suggests, Descriptivism claims that the meaning of a name is a *description* of the person or object designated by that name.
+According to this theory, names such as "Harry Potter" are a lot like general terms like "squib" and "thestral".
 The meanings of those words also describe the things they designate.

 But the meaning of "Harry Potter" can't be just any description that describes Harry Potter.
-For example, the meaning of "Harry Potter" can't be "the boy who lived."
+For example, the meaning of "Harry Potter" can't be "the boy who lived".
 It's true that "the boy who lived" is commonly used to *refer* to Harry Potter, and has become associated in the popular imagination with Harry Potter, but "the boy who lived" doesn't *uniquely* describe Harry.
-Strictly speaking, any living boy is a boy who lived; Harry is not actually unique in that respect.
+Strictly speaking, any living boy is a boy who lived; Harry is not really unique in that respect.
 And as I mentioned above, "the" implies uniqueness.
 There are many maps, but only one Marauder's Map, so it is *the* Marauder's Map.
-If there were multiple Marauder's Maps, then it would not be correct to use "the."
+If there were multiple Marauder's Maps, then it would not be correct to use "the".
 "The Marauder's Map" only designates the Marauder's Map while it is the unique---the only---Marauder's Map.

 For this reason, "the boy who lived" does not designate Harry, even though it is very often used to refer to him.
-So if Descriptivism is true, then the meaning of "Harry Potter" is something other than "the boy who lived."
-It will be something that does uniquely describe Harry, something like "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981."  *That* describes nobody else.
+So if Descriptivism is true, then the meaning of "Harry Potter" has to be something other than "the boy who lived".
+It has to be something that uniquely describes Harry, something like "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981".  *That* describes nobody else.

-According to Descriptivism, "Harry Potter" is really nothing more than an *abbreviation* of "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981."
+According to Descriptivism, "Harry Potter" is really nothing more than an *abbreviation* of "the wizard born to James and Lily Potter on 31 July 1980, who survived a Killing Curse cast by Voldemort on Hallowe'en in 1981".
 The only difference between the following two sentences is their length:

 -   The wizard born to James and Lily Potter on 31 July 1980, who